 If a student fails the Summative Assessment and/or does not take the exam within the allotted period, the student must enroll into MTSA6100 Summative Assessment in the subsequent semester.

-Further guidance on the Summative Assessment process may be obtained from the Office of the Curriculum Coordinator.
+Further guidance on the Summative Assessment process may be obtained from the Office of the Summative Assessment Coordinator.